-- Aviation Maintenance Technical Review Team will participate in walk-throughs, field reviews, design reviews, Plan-In-Hand field reviews, Requests for Information, Change Orders, Punch Lists, and decisions that deviate from these standards. - Provide a submittal log for all materials and equipment for the POS to select items for review.
+- Aviation Maintenance Technical Review Team will participate in walk-throughs, field reviews, design reviews, Plan-In-Hand field reviews, Requests for Information, Change Orders, Punch Lists, and decisions that deviate from these standards. - Provide a submittal log for all materials and equipment for POS to select items for review.
 Detailed drawings for review shall include equipment schedules, locations, and specifications.
-For all equipment schedules, indicate and specify the necessary units, capacities, types, sizes, and special notes. - Drain line grade calculations and invert elevations shall be indicated on the drawings. - Provide As-Built drawings for review and record drawings. - Provide Operations & Maintenance Manuals per Port of Seattle Master Specifications Section o1 78 23.13 - Aviation Operations and Maintenance Documentation.
+For all equipment schedules, indicate and specify the necessary units, capacities, types, sizes, and special notes. - Provide As-Built drawings for review and record drawings. - Provide Operations & Maintenance Manuals per Port of Seattle Guide Specifications Section o1 78 23.13 - Aviation Operations and Maintenance Documentation.